sciencenerd-des/Resume_Projects/Project_2/growth-experimentation-portfolio/DECISION_MEMO.md

 1. **Statistical Significance**: p-value of 0.0045 is well below our 0.05 threshold, indicating the observed difference is highly unlikely due to chance.

-2. **Practical Significance**: A 15.25% relative improvement in conversion translates to significant business impact:
+2. **Practical Significance**: A +15.25% relative improvement in conversion translates to significant business impact:
-   - Current: 7,970 sign-ups per 100,000 visitors
+   - Current: 7,968 sign-ups per 100,000 visitors
-   - Projected: 9,180 sign-ups per 100,000 visitors
+   - Projected: 9,183 sign-ups per 100,000 visitors
-   - **+1,210 additional sign-ups per 100K visitors**
+   - **+1,215 additional sign-ups per 100,000 visitors**

+3. **Bayesian Confidence**: 99.8% probability that the variant is better than control.

-3. **No Guardrail Violations**: All secondary metrics remained stable, indicating no negative user experience impact.
+4. **No Guardrail Violations**: All secondary metrics remained stable, indicating no negative user experience impact.

-4. **Implementation Cost**: Minimal - simple color change with no engineering complexity.
+5. **Implementation Cost**: Minimal - simple color change with no engineering complexity.

 ---